awa-73/fullstack-take-home-test/frontend/README.md

 - Change directory into the root of the frontend folder
 - While in the root directory, run `npm install` to install dependencies
 - To start the application run `npm start`
-- To run tests use the command `np
+- To run tests use the command `npm run test`
 - Access the application through the url [http://localhost:3000](http://localhost:3000)